-7.14.10.
-Application and Scope of External Review Process for Benefits Under the Medical Plan and Dental Plan review.
-Upon receipt of a denial with respect to benefits under the medical plan or dental plan that is not a final denial, you may only apply for external review as provided in section 7.14.12, Expedited External Review Process for Medical Plan and Dental Plan.
+8.14.9.
+Application and Scope of External Review Process for Benefits Under the Medical Plan and Dental Plan

+Upon receipt of a final denial (including a deemed final denial) with respect to benefits under the medical plan or dental plan, you may apply for external review.
+Upon receipt of a denial with respect to benefits under the medical plan or dental plan that is not a final denial, you may only apply for external review as provided in section 8.14.11, Expedited External Review Process for Medical Plan and Dental Plan.
 The external review process will apply only to: